Fire and rescue services

 Use only registered taxis and limousines.
 If possible, book them through your accommodation.

-Avoid using public transport, including trains and buses, as they present safety concerns due to overcrowding, poor maintenance and reckless driving.
+Avoid using public transport, including trains, buses and commuter buses (combis).
+They present safety concerns due to overcrowding, poor maintenance and reckless driving.

 Accidents have occurred on passenger ferries and boats.